mhavey/marklogic/uml2es/docs/build.md

 Details of the task interface, including task input, are given in the build file.

-(TODO: in future, these tasks will be packaged in a plugin.
-For now, they're in a build file.)

 The [../examples](../examples) and [../tutorials](../tutorials) of this toolkit show this gradle build in action.

 The mega tutorial [../tutorials/runningRaceStartToFinish.md](../tutorials/runningRaceStartToFinish.md) demonstrates the gradle build as key ingredient in a soup-to-nuts modeling example for DHF.
 Please go through this tutorial to see how to: